-Facilitator prep: Stations should be set up prior to youth arrival.
+Facilitator prep: Stations should be set up before prior to youth arrival.

-Literacy Connection: Great preschool books to get youth excited about birds! (available on Amazon).
+Literacy Connection: Great books to get youth excited about birds! (available on Amazon).

 - Have You Seen Birds?
 By Joanne Oppenheim

 - Unbeatable Beaks by Stephen Swinburne

-- How and Why Birds Use Their Bills by Elaine Pascoe
+- ➤ How and Why Birds Use Their Bills by Elaine Pascoe

-Materials
+Materials:

-- Introduction materials: fork, knife, spoon, bowl of soup, cooked spaghetti, uncut pizza (pictures of food items will work if you do not have the ability of the actual food items), chart paper or white board, permanent marker or dry erase marker - Station 1: empty plastic bottle with screw top cap with a hole large enough for pipette, construction paper, water, food coloring - Station 2: pan of sand or soil (such as an aluminum baking dish), cooked pasta noodles or lengths of yarn (2-3 inches long) - Station 3: pan of water, sequins - Station 4: pan of water, marshmallows or acorns - Station 5: play clay wrapped around sticks - Tools for each station: pipette, scissors, tweezers, cup or scoop, small strainer - Photos of each bird at each station.
-Photo link: https://drive.google.com/drive/folders/1wOeqr5hBph-hapbEGvv_aN9wQ1BVmUgi?usp=sharing
+- Introduction materials: fork, knife, spoon, bowl of soup, cooked spaghetti, uncut pizza (pictures of food items will work if you do not have the ability of the actual food items), chart paper or white board, permanent marker or dry erase marker - Station 1: empty plastic bottle with screw top cap with a hole large enough for pipette, construction paper, water, food coloring, pipette, tweezers, photo of a hummingbird - Station 2: pan of sand or soil (such as an aluminum baking dish), rubber worms, tweezers, cup or scoop, photo of a sandpiper - Station 3: pan of water, plastic fish, cup or scoop, pipette, photo of a pelican - Station 4: pan of water, leaves, small strainer, scissors, photo of a swan - Station 5: play clay wrapped around sticks, scissors, cup or scoop, photo of a hawk